Derek Eggmolesse-Smith: 2024 season

 Derek Eggmolesse-Smith currently play's for the Sale Football Club in the Gippsland League in which he plays half-back averaging 27.5 disposals while going at 67% by foot and averaging 2 intercept marks per game for the magpies as of round 4.

 Player profile

 Eggmolesse-Smith plats as a rebounding half-back.
-He is a natural left-foot kicker and is notable for his creative and penetrating ball-use by foot.
+He is a natural left-foot kicker and is notable for his ball-use by foot.

-Some would consider Eggmolesse-Smith unlucky to have gotten delisted by the Tigers since out of his 9 AFL games he was in the top 3 players on the ground twice and was very young with a huge upside.